yxlin/ggdmcModel/README.md

-'ggdmcModel' provides a set of tools for specifying and examining experimental designs associated with choice response time models (e.g., the Diffusion Decision Model).
-This package allows users to define how experimental factors influence one or more model parameters using R-style model specification syntax, while also checking the logical consistency of these associations.
-Additionally, it integrates with the 'ggdmc' package, which employs Differential Evolution Markov Chain Monte Carlo (DE-MCMC) sampling to optimise the model parameter.
+'ggdmcModel' provides a suite of tools for specifying and examining experimental designs related to choice response time models (e.g., the Diffusion Decision Model).
+This package allows users to define how experimental factors influence one or more model parameters using R-style formula syntax, while also checking the logical consistency of these associations.
+Additionally, it integrates with the 'ggdmc' package, which employs Differential Evolution Markov Chain Monte Carlo (DE-MCMC) sampling to optimise model parameters.

 # Getting Started